First U.S. Christmas Stamp

 On November 1, 1962, the US Post Office issued its first-ever Christmas stamp, starting a popular tradition that continues to this day.

 There’s some debate as to which country issued the first-ever Christmas stamp.
 Canada often gets the honor for its 1898 issue that pictured a map and had the inscription “XMAS 1898.”
-In the coming years, other nations issued stamps with similar holiday inscriptions, and eventually with religious or holiday-themed designs.
+In the coming years, other countries issued stamps with similar holiday inscriptions, and eventually with religious or holiday-themed designs.

 By the early 1960s, the US Post Office was receiving 1,000 letters a year (for several years) asking for a Christmas-themed stamp to frank their holiday mail.
 The Citizens Stamp Advisory Committee supported the idea and recommended a Christmas stamp, which was officially announced in May 1962.
 In his announcement, Postmaster General J. Edward Day stated that there were two subjects he knew were popular with the public – the US flag and Christmas.
 He went on to say, “This coming Christmas season, there will be a special stamp especially appropriate for use on Christmas cards.”